Benjamin Huggel

-Benjamin "Beni" Huggel (born 7 July 1977) is a Swiss former footballer who played as a midfielder for FC Basel in the Swiss Super League and for Eintracht Frankfurt in the Bundesliga.
+Benjamin "Beni" Huggel (born 7 July 1977) is a Swiss former footballer who played as a defensive midfielder for FC Basel in the Swiss Super League and for Eintracht Frankfurt in the Bundesliga.

 He won a total of twelve titles with Basel, seven League Championships and five Swiss Cup titles.
 He played in four Swiss Cup Finals (he missed one due to an injury) and scored a goal in each Final.
 For Frankfurt he played in the 2006 DFB-Pokal Final, but the team finished as runner-up.
 Huggel played 41 times as a Swiss international scoring two goals, the second of which being the 1000th goal in the history of the Swiss national team.
 He was well known because of his height, his strength and for being a fearless fighter in the centre of the pitch.
 He now works for Basel as assistant trainer for the U-21 team.

 Early life

 Born in Dornach, Huggel grew up and went to School in suburban Münchenstein, ten minutes from Basel and close to the borders of France and Germany.
 He has a younger brother.
 Their parents are both teachers and his mother is a well known local politician.
 Huggel completed his apprenticeship as Landscape Gardener before he became professional footballer.